Fiona Kendall serves with Mediterranean Hope, Italy.

 Matthew 25.35:

-“For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in…”
+“For I was hungry, and you gave me something to eat; I was thirsty, and you gave me something to drink; I was a stranger, and you invited me in…”

-Faith-based organizations are often focused either on “good works” or on theology.
+Faith-based organizations often focus on “good works” or theology.
 The experience of working with the FCEI has taught me the importance of doing both and, in so doing, providing a concrete example to the world of what it means to be Christian.

 Blog link: https://romanlens.wordpress.com (also posted on the Church of Scotland’s World Mission Council blog at https://cofswmc.wordpress.com)